waldronlab/bugsigdbr/README.md

 BiocManager::install("bugsigdbr")
 ```

-And the development version from
+Or the development version from
 [GitHub](https://github.com/waldronlab/bugsigdbr) with:

 ``` r